 Admissions portfolio requirements

-Your admission portfolio is only evaluated for scholarship consideration during the admission process.
+Your admissions portfolio is only evaluated for scholarship consideration during the admission process.
 Portfolios are considered for the Talent Award scholarship.

-The art & design faculty reviews portfolios in a number of ways.
+The art and design faculty reviews portfolios in a number of ways.

 By mail: Students can submit work in digital or slide format.
 Students should include an inventory sheet with their files/slides noting the size, medium or media, and completion date of each piece of work.
 Work in a digital format must not require installation of software on a department computer.
 Portfolios should be sent to the Department of Art & Design, Ohio Northern University, 525 S. Main Street, Ada, Ohio 45810.

 By web site: Another option allows students to submit portfolios by emailing the url for their Web site to email@example.com.

 For additional questions, please contact the department of art & design or the ONU admissions office (419.772.2260).